TheGhouls/oct/doc/scripts.rst

         trans.run()
         print trans.custom_timers

-So that's it, we just open the index url of the website (based on the base_url configuration variable), get the response object returned by the `open_url` method and pass it to the `get_statics` method.
+So that's it, we just open the index url of the website (based on the base_url configuration variable)and get the response object returned by the `open_url` method, then set a `test_time' timer.

 So what does this test do ? well it accesses to the index page and retrieve all css, javascript and img files in it.
 Simple as this